iterative/dvc.org/content/docs/command-reference/add.md

 [in the cache](/doc/user-guide/dvc-files-and-directories#structure-of-cache-directory),
 that in turn lists all the added files.

-Note that even though a directory is added as a whole and a single `.dvc` file is generated for it, individual files or subdirectories can still be used separately by other DVC commands.
-For example, `dvc pull dir_name/path/to/file` would [download](/doc/command-reference/pull) that specific file only.
+Note that even when an entire directory is added, and a single `.dvc` file is generated, individual files or subdirectories inside can still be used individually by other DVC commands.
+For example,
+`dvc pull dir_name/path/to/file` would [download](/doc/command-reference/pull)
+that specific file only.
 This also applies to `dvc push`, `dvc checkout`, `dvc import`, among others.

 As a rarely needed alternative, the `--recursive` option causes every file in the hierarchy to be added individually.
 A corresponding `.dvc` file will be